ProtoTurtle/UnityBitmapDrawing/README.md

 texture.DrawLine(new Vector2(0,0), new Vector2(100,200), Color.red);
 ```

+<b>Top left corner is 0, 0</b>
+This library uses the convention of having the left top corner of the bitmap be the 0, 0 position.
+By default, Texture2D uses the bottom left corner convention which can be confusing for bitmap operations.

 C# Extension Methods work in a way that adds methods to a existing class.
 To start using this, you only need to include the namespace:
 ```
 using ProtoTurtle.BitmapDrawing;